 212-920-0676 / 617-910-3989

-Robert Zastrow is a partner in the Boston and New York offices.
+Robert Zastrow is a senior advisory counsel in the Boston and New York offices.
 He is an antitrust lawyer whose practice includes advising clients on mergers and acquisitions, providing counseling on non-merger matters, and representing clients before the federal antitrust agencies.
 He has extensive experience in a range of industries, particularly telecommunications, and the high-tech sector.

 A 1974 graduate of Yale College and a 1977 graduate of Harvard Law School, Robert Zastrow has spent 36 years in both civil and criminal antitrust litigation representing plaintiffs and defendants, as both a prosecutor and defense counsel, working on seminal cases of the moment.
 He created the virtual law firm concept, implemented it at GeyerGorey and continues to drive his firm to achieve unparalleled efficiencies and results.